knight099/streamshort-fe/README.md

 - Series and episode management
 - Analytics dashboard (views, earnings, watch time)
 - Content upload and transcoding workflow
+- Add "add episode" for the series created by the creator in user profile for creator -remove likes and comments
+- add liked videos in the list of quick actions
+-  add adulteration filter

 ### Monetization
 - Subscription-based access control